Financial-Times/o-typography/README.md

 #### Setup Progressive Loading

-To setup `o-typography` progressive font loading include both the CSS and JavaScript for `o-typography`s in your project.
+To setup `o-typography` progressive font loading include both its CSS and JavaScript in your project.
 While ensuring you have the loading classes for each font you wish to load on your html element:

 ```html
 <html class="o-typography--loading-sans o-typography--loading-sans-bold o-typography--loading-display o-typography--loading-display-bold">